Home > Analyses > Industrials > Lincoln Electric Holdings, Inc.

 Main Competitors

-There are 3 competitors in total; below are the top 3 leaders by market capitalization:
+The sector includes 3 competitors, with the table listing the top 3 leaders by market capitalization:

-Lincoln Electric Holdings ranks 2nd among its competitors with a market cap 88.1% that of the leader, Snap-on Incorporated.
-It stands above both the average market cap of the top 10 and the sector median.
-The company is 13.5% below Snap-on, showing a notable but manageable gap to the closest rival.
+Lincoln Electric Holdings, Inc. ranks 2nd among its 3 main competitors.
+Its market cap is 86.22% of the leader Snap-on Incorporated.
+The company stands above both the average market cap of the top 10 (14.5B) and the median in the sector (13.2B).
+It maintains a 15.98% gap to the next competitor above, showing a solid position in its industry.

 Comparisons with competitors